SunjidaAkter/MuhammadHafijur/README.md

 - 🥅 2021 Goals: Contribute more to Open Source projects InShaAllah
 - ⚡ Fun fact: I love to travel other places and explore new thing

-- ⚡ Operating System: Linux, Windows
+- ⚡ Favourite Operating System: Linux, Windows

 ### Connect with me: